Frequently Asked Questions

 - Get an overall grade (assignments and exam) of at least 60%

 Even if your total for assignments and exam is higher than 60%, you must get at least 50% on the exam to pass the course.
 Some courses offer you the possibility of re-writing the final.

-If you fail and reregister for the same course, you can reuse the course materials if the course version has not changed.
-In this case, you only have to pay the registration fee and you will receive a new set of assignments.
-Make sure you have kept all the course materials, and be sure to mention this in your application.
-Note!
-Course materials cannot be transferred from one student to another.
+If you fail and reregister for the same course, it may be possible to reuse your course materials.
+In this case, you will be presented with the option during your registration process.
+Make sure you have kept all the course materials, and be sure to mention this in your registration.